retypeapp/retype/pro/pro.md

 ## We have other license requirements, are there other options?

-Yes, the Retype licensing is very flexible and custom licensing is possible.
+Yes, custom licensing options are available.
 Please send an email to hello@retype.com with your requirements.

 ## Contact us